Energy - Endothermic and Exothermic.

 In a reaction going from reactants to products, either

-1) Heat is given
+1) heat is

-out - called Exothermic
+given out - called exothermic

 or

-2) Heat is taken
+2) heat is taken

-in - called Endothermic.
+in - called endothermic.

 Some physical processes are associated with a

-change in energy.
+change in

-Melting and boiling are
+energy.
+For example, melting and boiling are endothermic

 Breaking